BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

 - AES library (taken from ideetron.nl) for downstream messages
 - Time

-For convenience, the libraries are also found in this gitshub repository in the libraries directory.
+For convenience, the libraries are also found in this github repository in the libraries directory.
 Please note that they are NOT part of the ESP 1channel gateway and may have their own licensing.
 However, these libraries are not part of the single-channel Gateway software.